vertica/VerticaPy/EXAMPLE.md

-We can notice that our assumptions about the cabin is wrong as passengers in first class must have a cabin.
-This column has missing values at random (MAR) and too much.
-We can drop it.
+It looks like our earlier assumption about the NULL values in the 'cabin' column representing the absence of a cabin is incorrect: passengers in first class <b>must</b> have a cabin.
+Also, this column has too many missing values at random (MAR), so we drop it.

 ```python